 Policy Analysis on Growth and Employment (PAGE)

-PAGE was a global research and capacity-building initiative for Policy Analysis on Growth and Employment, funded by the Department for International Development (DFID) of the United Kingdom (UK Aid) from 2012 to 2020, and the International Development Research Centre (IDRC) of Canada from 2012 to 2021.
+PAGE (Policy Analysis on Growth and Employment) was a global research and capacity-building initiative funded by the Department for International Development (DFID or UK Aid) of the United Kingdom from 2012 to 2020 and the International Development Research Centre (IDRC) of Canada from 2012 to 2021.

-In accordance to PEP’s core mission, the PAGE initiative includes an important capacity building component.
-Teams of individual researchers based in developing countries have benefited from PEP's unique Grant Plus research support program as they conduct high quality and policy-engaged research projects.
+PAGE has been successful in developing local capacity, which is at the core of our mission.
+Researchers based in developing countries have benefited from PEP's unique Grant Plus research support program to conduct high-quality and policy-engaged research projects.

-Research teams were selected on a highly competitive basis, through a series of open calls for proposals that were launched annually, from 2012 to 2019.
-While the calls were open to all developing countries, priority was given to applicants from low-income economies, fragile and/or conflict states (LFCs).
+In a series of open calls for proposals launched annually between 2012 and 2019, research teams were selected through a highly competitive process.
+While the calls were open to all developing countries, priority was given to applicants from low-income economies and fragile and conflict-affected states (LFCs).

-Through this flagship initiative, which comprised three distinct phases (see below), PEP supported 124 policy research projects, involving 560 local researchers (56% women) in 47 developing countries, including 59 (48%) projects in fragile contexts (LFCs).
+Through this flagship initiative, which comprised three distinct phases (see below), PEP supported:

 Impact of PAGE

-Under the broad theme of inclusive growth and employment, a list of priority issues was identified as especially relevant to address specific knowledge gaps and policy needs in terms of evidence base, for each of the annual PAGE calls for proposals.
+Under the broad theme of inclusive growth and employment, PEP established priority issues that are especially relevant to address specific knowledge gaps and policy needs for each of the annual PAGE calls for proposals.

-A number of common themes emerged from the research teams’ perspectives following the evaluation of their countries’ priority issues, these are summarized in the following articles:
+The research teams identified a number of common themes following the evaluation of their respective countries’ priority issues.
+Several of these themes and related findings are summarized in the following articles:

-- Female entrepreneurship hindered more by social and cultural contraints than access to finance
+- Female entrepreneurship hindered more by social and cultural constraints than access to finance

 - Why youth become entrepreneurs